Choate-Robotics/Programming-SOPs/_sources/poetry/index.rst.txt

 .. note::
     You will need to install Poetry on your machine first.
-    If you have not done so, refer to the :ref: 'installation/index' page.
+    If you have not done so, refer to the ::doc:`/installation/index` page for instructions on how to install Poetry.

 Setup:
 ~~~~~~